matrixorigin/matrixorigin.io/docs/MatrixOne/Develop/import-data/bulk-load/bulk-load-overview.md

 MatrixOne supports using the `SOURCE` command to import the entire database structure (including table structures and data) by executing SQL statements from an external SQL script file.
 The `SOURCE` command may not perform as well as the `LOAD DATA` command when processing large amounts of data because it needs to parse and execute each SQL statement.

 - [Import data by using the `source` command](using-source.md)

+## More import capabilities

+- MatrixOne supports the parallel loading of data files: when the data file is large, to improve the loading speed, MatrixOne also supports parallel loading, see the `LOAD DATA` parameter description for importing data.
+- In a MatrixOne distributed cluster, in addition to importing data locally and from the public cloud object storage S3 to MatrixOne, you can also import data through the local Minio component.
+For details, see [Import data from local Minio to MatrixOne](../ ../../Deploy/import-data-from-minio-to-mo.md)